-7.2 Degradation Category Rating (DCR) Method
+7.2 Degradation Category Rating (DCR) Method; also known as the Double Stimulus Impairment Scale (DSIS) method

 The Degradation Category Rating (DCR) method presents sequences in pairs.
 The first stimulus presented in each pair is always the reference.
 The second stimulus is that reference sequence after being impaired by the systems under test.
 DCR is a Double Stimulus method.